Humanoid Robots and Humanoid AI: Review, Perspectives and Directions: Humane Humanoids: Functional and Nonfunctional Specifications

-Communications may take forms of linguistic communications, such as by speech, message-passing, dialogue, query-answering, or retrieval; and non-linguistic communications, such by eye contact, emotional response, and gestural and graphical movement.
-Accordingly, communications may be expressive such as by emotional expressions and exchange or non-expressive such as through sensory information consumption and sharing.
-In some cases, communications may take the form of translation and transformation, such as text-to-speech translation, speech-to-text translation, image-to-text transformation, text-to-image transformation, vision-to-language transformation, and language-to-vision transformation, etc. These translation and transformation tasks undertake cross-modality information transport.
+LoC-driven humanoid communications expand \textit{linguistic} communications from speech, message-passing, and dialogue to query-answering, retrieval, and recommendations; and \textit{non-linguistic} communications from vision \cite{Juang24} and camera/eye contact to responsive emotions, and postural, gestural, behavioral, or graphical interactions or movements.
+These transform unimodal to multimodal LoC with language-based to multimodal communications. \textit{Non-expressive} communications such as through sensory information consumption and sharing are complemented by \textit{expressive} communications such as emotional, sentimental, affective, or behavioral expressions and exchange of facial expressions, spoken emotions, textual sentiments, or behaviors such as gestures, postures, body language, and actions.
+Besides multimodalities, \textit{multimodal LoC} also incorporates \textit{multimodal transformation and translation} in \textit{bilateral} manners, such as via text-to-speech translation, speech-to-text translation, image-to-text transformation, text-to-image transformation, vision-to-language transformation, and language-to-vision transformation; \textit{multilateral}, such as vision-language-to-action (VLA) transformation, or vision-language-to-emotion (VLE) transformation \cite{li2024ugotmeembodiedaffectivehumanrobot}; or \textit{mechanism-based}, e.g., demonstration-to-action, or imitation-to-action.
+These translation and transformation tasks undertake cross-modality or cross-mechanism information transport, which may take place in an \textit{invasive}, \textit{non-invasive}, or hybrid mode.